harshit98/harshit98.github.io/about/index.md

 ## Background

-I'm currently a Software Engineer at [Grofers](https://grofers.com/), India's leading online grocery platform.
+I'm currently working as Backend Software Engineer at [Grofers](https://grofers.com/), India's leading online grocery platform.

 Prior to that, I obtained my Bachelors degree in Electronics and Communication Engineering from [LNM Institute of Information Technology](https://www.lnmiit.ac.in/).
 Before graduation, I've spent my summers by interning with multiple open source organizations as Software Engineer.
 Here are some of them: